Explore Other Enhancements

 - Instead of an alphabet rolodex for list views, the List View Controls dropdown menu has auto-complete search that’s enabled whenever there are more than 10 list views.

 - You can change the columns that appear and their order by choosing Select Fields to Display from the List View Controls dropdown menu.

 - Your users can reorder the columns of the Recently Viewed Object list in Salesforce Classic, and the changes are reflected in Lightning Experience.

-- Custom buttons and custom actions aren’t supported for list views or list view items.
+- Custom buttons and custom actions aren’t supported for list view items.

 Opportunities and leads have special workspaces.
 The other objects have a different structure.
 Some elements, like related lists and the Activity and Chatter tabs, appear in different places than we saw on opportunities and leads.